bennyhuo/KotlinBlogTranslation/original/Upcoming Change “Class Objects” Rethought.md

 * The new concept is uniform with normal named objects.
 * You can now write extensions to default objects that can be called on class names.

-<strong>Your feedback is very welcome!</strong> A large part of this change is about terminology and wording, so if you think the new concept is confusing is some way, please tell us in the comments.
+**Your feedback is very welcome!** A large part of this change is about terminology and wording, so if you think the new concept is confusing is some way, please tell us in the comments.